Put down the store-bought sweets!

 This decadent recipe is perfect for gluten-free guests.
 It's sweetened with coconut sugar and maple almond butter, giving it a luxuriously warm flavor.
 Oh, and did we mention that it's vegan, too?

 If pancakes and popovers had a baby, it would be a Dutch baby!
-Al Roker's wife's go-to Dutch Baby is savory with lots of cheese, but Al decided to switch it up and make her a dessert, replacing the salty cheese with vanilla and lemon.
+Al Roker's wife Deborah's go-to Dutch baby is savory with lots of cheese, but Al decided to switch it up and make her a dessert, replacing the salty cheese with vanilla and lemon.
 This beautiful, springtime dish will no doubt shine at the table.

 It just wouldn't be spring baking season without strawberries and rhubarb.
 Siri Daly combines the two classic and complementary ingredients to make this easy, seasonal dessert.
 She tops the sweet and tart fruits with toasty oats and warm cinnamon to add a perfectly crisp topping.